 Find out how we spent a weekend in the quiet and charming islands of Concepcion, Iloilo.
-Join me as I uncover this hidden gem of Iloilo, through 42 photographs.
+Beaches, islands and more…join me as I uncover this hidden gem of Iloilo, through 42 photographs.

 Concepcion, Iloilo, located on the northeastern part of Panay Island, is a laid back town, in contrast to the world famous Boracay Island at its northwestern tip.
-I first heard about Concepcion, Iloilo ironically from a female foreigner whom we met on a boat ride on our way back to Roxas, Capiz from Isla de Gigantes in Iloilo two years ago.
+I first heard about Concepcion, Iloilo ironically from a female foreigner.
+We met her on a boat ride on our way back to Roxas, Capiz from Isla de Gigantes in Iloilo two years ago.

 The old lady by the name we could not recall and which we tried to remember with every inch of our cerebral muscle (and failed), sold her belongings to travel the world.
 She came to the Philippines and lived in village homestays during her travels.
 Her next destination when we met her in Isla de Gigantes was Concepcion.
-Here we are two years later, heading to the islands of Concepion, Iloilo ourselves.
+Here we are two years later, heading to Concepion, Iloilo beaches and islands ourselves.